H.P LOVECRAFT’S NIGHT-GAUNT WITCH SUCCUBUS

-Hence the acute sensation of strangulation, which is to with the activation of the Reticular-Activation-System; whereas the pressure upon the body is associated with the Autonomic-Nervous-System.
+Hence the acute sensation of strangulation, which is to do with the activation of the Reticular-Activation-System; whereas the pressure upon the body is associated with the Autonomic-Nervous-System.

 However, the experience of strangulation and the associated pressure upon the body can be overcome if the individual does not fear the visitation of the entity, which is then otherwise transformed of an experienced manifestation; whereupon for a heterosexual male it can manifest as a Succubus.

-However, the Succubus is usually seen to be rather negative due to a very peculiar religious indoctrination, which has negated sexuality and in turn the feminine principle from the spiritual equation.
+However, the Succubus is usually seen to be rather negative due to a very peculiar religious indoctrination, which has negated sexuality and in turn the feminine (Anima) principle from the spiritual equation.